ruenahcmohr/OneBit/readme.md

   test 7, set NC, jump a
   test 7, set NC, jump a+1

+  (Table Jump)
-  Jump to a+F. Table Jump.
-If F is 1, the jump will be to the specificed address + 1 1 is written to the NC output
+  Jump to a+F. If F is 1, the jump will be to the specificed address + 1 1 is written to the NC output
 ```
 -------------------------------------------------------------------------